david-lyder/tiff-utility/README.md

 The tifflib distibution, tiff-4.0.10, is inluded in this repo. <br>
 tifflib was built in release mode for Microsoft Visual Studio C++ using nmake: <br>
    nmake -f makefile.vc <br>
-from developer command prompt for VS2012 <br>
+from the developer command prompt for VS2012 <br>

 One change was required in tif_config.h.
 The following code was added: <br>
 #if defined(_MSC_VER) <br>